AltschulerWu-Lab/nsp_extension/README.md

 ## Contents
 ### image_preprocessing
 This folder contains ImageJ macro scripts to batch process images obtained from Nikon confocal images.
-Processing contains format transformation (from .nd2 to .tif) and background subtraction.
+Processing include format change (from .nd2 to .tif) and background subtraction.

 ### image_quantification
 This folder contains python scripts to transform annotated images using the standardized coordinate system described in the manuscript.